rak-n-rok/Krake/docs/dev/hooks.rst

 ========

-The application `complete` hook gives ability to signals job completion.
+The application `complete` hook gives the ability to signals job completion.

 The Krake Kubernetes controller calls the application `complete` hook before the deployment of the application on a Kubernetes